 Programs of Study in Biochemistry and Cell & Molecular Biology

-The Department of Biochemistry at Boston University School of Medicine offers degree programs in Masters of Arts (MA), Doctor of Philosophy (PhD) and a combined Doctor of Medicine degree with a PhD (MD/PhD).
+The Department of Biochemistry at Boston University School of Medicine offers Doctor of Philosophy (PhD) and a combined Doctor of Medicine degree with a PhD (MD/PhD).
 Students applying for acceptance into the PhD program will now apply directly to the new PiBS program and then, if the student chooses a research mentor within the Department of Biochemistry, he/she will join the department’s PhD program.
-Students applying for acceptance into the Biochemistry MA do so by applying directly to the Department of Biochemistry through the Division of Graduate Medical Sciences and their online application
+Apply through the Division of Graduate Medical Sciences using their online application

 The Department of Biochemistry within Boston University School of Medicine is part of a large medical school/hospital complex that includes state-of-the-art laboratories, mass spectrometry resources, confocal laser scanning microscopy and transgenic animal facilities.